mathewgomas-alfred/mathewgomas.io/resources_page.rst

 Reference Image Docker (old style)
 ----------------------------------
-    After activating the docker, click on Open and choose an image.
+    After activating the docker, click on :guilabel:`Open` and choose an image.
 Beware, no verification is done on the format...
 You've been warned!
 After that you can move the reference, zoom or pick a color.

     Available here: https://github.com/antoine-roux/krita-plugin-reference